Ninjaclasher/hidrateapp-server/full/README.md

 The downside is this server requires quite a bit more technical skills.
 You will need to know how to set up and maintain a database.

 **Note:** As all data is in your hands, no information is stripped from the requests.
-This means that device location and geolocation will be stored as-is.
+This means that device information and geolocation will be stored as-is.
 However, tracking information is not logged.

 ## Installation
 ```sh